Scholarship & Mentorship

 How to Apply

 You don't.
 We will find and get in contact with you, similarly to how college sports recruit their prospective student-athletes.
-We will be working with school districts, individual schools, counselors, coaches, diversity centers, community leaders, etc. If you've already done the work and demonstrated great character our aim is to find you.
+We will be working with school districts, individual schools, counselors, coaches, diversity centers, community leaders, etc. to find student nominees.
+If you've already done the work and demonstrated great character our aim is to find you.

 To be considered, students must be: